kyrillzorin/CS3031_Lab2/README.md

 For getting a file key the client can make a request to the */users/\<owner>/\<file>/key/\<user>* endpoint.
 \<user> is the user who is trying to access the file.
 The server responds with either the requested file key or an error message.

+To upload a file the client can make a request to the */uploadfile* endpoint.
+The file is first encrypted on the client using a generated shared secret.
+The upload request is then signed with the client's private key and sent to the server.
+The server verifies the request, saves the file in the database and responds with the status.
+The user then uploads the shared key encrypted with their public key so that they can safely retrieve it at any time.

+To share a file with a user the client encodes the shared secret key using that user's public key.
+A signed request with the key is then made to the */sharefile* endpoint.
+The server verifies the request, saves the file key in the database and responds with the status.
+My implementation provides file access management on a per-file basis to provide greater control to the file owner.
+When downloading a file the user gets the file and the filekey and decrypts the file key using their private key.
+They can then use the decrypted shared secret to decrypt the file itself.
+If a user does not have access to the file the client will simply exit with an error message.
+If a web browser is used to access the file it will show the encrypted data.

+To revoke file access the client sends a signed request to the */revokefile* endpoint.
+The server verifies the request, removes the file key from the database and responds with the status.
+The client then creates a new shared secret, re-encrypts the file using it and re-uploads the file to the server.
+The new shared secret is then shared with the remaining file users so that they can still access the file.

+The code is commented and provides some further imformation regarding the implementation.